-College tuition is expensive – and it’s not getting any cheaper.
-Thankfully there are a few programs out there which make it easier to save for college.
+College tuition is expensive — and it’s not getting any cheaper.
+Thankfully there are a few programs out there that make it easier to save for college.
 This is especially important if you if you are saving for your child’s tuition and will not be able to use your GI Bill benefits to help pay for your child’s college.
 Yesterday, we looked at the 529 College Savings Plan, which is a great way to save for college tuition.
-Today we are going to look at another college savings plan that offers tax benefits.
+Today we will look at another college savings plan that offers tax benefits.

 Coverdell Educational Savings Account (ESA)

 Once called an Education IRA, a Coverdell Educational Savings Account (ESA) is named after Senator Paul Coverdell, who introduced this college savings plan.
 Coverdell ESAs are similar to IRAs, but they are designed to save money for education rather than retirement.
 Because of this, the name was changed from Education IRA to Coverdell ESA, to more accurately reflect what the money is being saved for.

 A Coverdell ESA is a savings or investment account for college tuition.
 You can open an account through a mutual fund company, bank or brokerage firm, choose the investments and then send in contributions.
 The person who opens the account is considered the “responsible person” and controls the money and investments until the beneficiary reaches the age of majority for the state in which they live in.
 For most states, this is the age of 18.

 Contribution limits.
 Annual contribution limitations for Coverdell ESAs are $2,000 per student.
 However, contribution limits may be limited based on the modified adjusted gross income (MAGI) of the person making the contributions.
 Here is additional information about contributions: